FrostiFish/Pico-AS5600/readme.md

 Example prints messages via USB or UART.
 To receive messages a serial monitor like Minicom might be needed, but Arduino IDE's or VS Code's build ins should also do.
 Monitor should respect carriage return (in VS Code this is called terminal mode) for messages to display properly.

 ### Embeding into project
-To embed library into a project, one can simply copy "dwm_pico_as5600" directory from root of the repository.
+To embed library into a project, one can simply copy "lib/pico_as5600" directory from the repository.

 `CMakeLists.txt` of target project needs to be modified to make use of the library.
+In order for the library to be regocnized, to the project 'CMakeLists.txt' add the following line:
+`add_subdirectory(lib/pico_as5600)`
+In the same `CMakeLists.txt`, add `pico_as5600` to `target_link_libraries`.
+This is the same as with any of the Pico SDK hardware libraries.
+Add `#include "as5600.h"` to project main source file to expose library functions.

-For convenience, important lines were highlighted in local `CMakeLists.txt` file.
+For reference, check this repository's `CMakeLists.txt` file.

 ## as5600 test rig
 To test as5600 sensor, test rig can be downloaded and printed.